 A critical question for both parties is how damages and unpaid rent are handled when an alternative security deposit is used.
 Unlike a traditional deposit where the landlord holds the funds and makes itemized deposit deductions before returning the remainder with a security deposit return letter, alternatives involve a third party or a different collection method.

-- If damages or unpaid rent occur—especially noticeable during a thorough move out inspection using a tenant move in checklist for comparison—the landlord typically makes a claim to the alternative provider (insurance company, surety company, risk management platform).
+- If damages or unpaid rent occur, especially noticeable during a thorough move-out inspection using a tenant move-in checklist for comparison, the landlord typically claims the alternative provider (insurance company, surety company, risk management platform).

 - The provider investigates the claim (often requiring documentation like photos, repair estimates, and the lease) and, if approved, pays the landlord up to the coverage limit.